wintercms/wn-mailchimp-plugin/README.md

 MailChimp integration plugin

-This plugin implements the MailChimp subscription form functionality for the [OctoberCMS](http://octobercms.com).
+This plugin implements the MailChimp subscription form functionality for the [Winter CMS](https://wintercms.com).

 ## Configuring

 In order to use the plugin you need to get the API key from your [MailChimp account](http://admin.mailchimp.com/account/api/).

-1. In the OctoberCMS back-end go to the System / Settings page and click the MailChimp link.
+1. In the Winter CMS back-end go to the System / Settings page and click the MailChimp link.
 2. Paste the API key in the **MailChimp API key** field.

 ## Creating the Signup form